jtheis85/fetch-a-dog/README.md

 ## Login and Auth

-- [ ] Once a user is successfully authenticated, they should be brought to a search page where they can browse available dogs.
+- [x] You first should have users enter their name and email on a login screen.
 - [x] Then, you should use this information to hit our login endpoint to authenticate with our service
-- [x] You first should have users enter their name and email on a login screen.
+- [x] Once a user is successfully authenticated, they should be brought to a search page where they can browse available dogs.

 ## Search